devorous/flockmodmod/README.md

 You can open the devtools and implement overrides simply by pressing **F12**.
 These overrides do not work automatically, you must open the devtools then refresh the page (ctrl+r) for them to take effect.
 Tauri leverages the builtin Webview2 browser on Windows which allows for a very small executable size as well as great performance.
-I also ended up upx to compress the executable to an even smaller size (from 10mb to 2mb).
+I also ended up using upx to compress the executable to an even smaller size (from 10mb to 2mb).

 If you wish to build it yourself, you'll need to ensure you have rust and Node.js installed locally.